ASP.NET Core APIs: Getting Swashbuckle to work with Auth0

 Once you complete the authorization, you should be back on the Swagger page and you

 can execute API methods.
-When you do that, you should see a curl
+When you do that, you should see a curl command that includes

 the bearer token that was issued when you logged in: